 This depends on what type of water you want to run.
 In general, a longer board will track better, so you’ll use less effort paddling in flat water.
 However, a shorter board will carve better, allowing you to turn more quickly and surf in waves.
 If you think you’ll be paddling in whitewater a lot, you should get a short board.
 Conversely, if you think you’ll be doing mostly flatwater touring, you’ll want a longer board.

 Another consideration in terms of size is board volume.
-If you’re a larger person, you’ll be looking for a larger board to hold you up so you don’t get swamped.
-If you’re smaller, you might find a shorter, narrower board easier to control.
-SUPs designed for river running are usually thicker than those designed for lake or ocean touring: this is to give you more buoyancy in whitewater.
+If you’re a larger person, look for a larger board to hold you up so you don’t get swamped.
+If you’re small, you might find a shorter, narrower board easier to control.
+SUPs designed for river running are usually thicker than lake or ocean touring SUPs to give you more buoyancy in whitewater.

-I am 5-foot-5-inches tall, and I chose a 9’6″-long, 6″-thick board after paddling a few different types of SUPs.
-This gives me a good balance of being able to carve and turn in waves, but still make decent progress on flatwater.
+I am 5’5″ tall, and I chose a 9’6″-long, 6″-thick board after paddling a few different types of SUPs.
+This length allows me to carve and turn in waves, but still make decent progress on flatwater.

 What features should I look for in a SUP for river running?

 Some other things to consider when choosing a SUP for river running are fin features and board shape.
 When I was looking at SUPs in 2018, there were not many manufacturers making paddleboards geared specifically for running rivers.
-I tried out a couple, and quickly settled on Hala because of their Stompbox feature, in which the main central fin on the board can fold up into the board itself.
-This feature prevents the fin from getting damaged—and the paddler from falling off the board—if you hit a rock.
+The Hala Atcha won my vote primarily because of its Stompbox feature, which allows the central fin to fold up into the board.
+This feature prevents the fin from getting damaged—and the paddler falling off the board—if you hit a rock.

-In our rocky and frequently shallow nearby rivers—the Poudre and the Arkansas—this feature has saved me many a swim.
-However, if you mainly paddle in deep rivers, you might not care about that as much as other features, such as having easily switched fins to adapt to a variety of situations.
-Many manufacturers offer the ability to swap out the middle fin from shorter to longer, making your board more adaptable to river running, lake paddling, or yoga.
-Think about what matters to you and make a decision based on what you’ll spend the most time doing with your SUP.
+In our rocky and frequently shallow nearby rivers, this feature has saved me many a swim.
+However, if you mainly paddle in deep rivers, you might not care about that as much as other features.
+You might prefer having easily switchable fins to adapt to a variety of situations.

 Board shape is another area where you’ll have to think about what type of paddling you’ll be doing most often.
 Manufacturers offer SUPs in a variety of shapes, from flat, sleek touring boards to short and playful surfing boards.
-For running rivers, not just playing in waves, you want a bit of rocker (turned-up nose and tail on the board)—enough to carve a little, but not so much your arms wear out in flat sections.
-If you’re certain you’ll never be in any whitewater, get a flatter board and laugh at all your friends with big-rocker SUPs as the noses of their boards get blown around in the wind.
+For running rivers, not just playing in waves, you want a bit of rocker (turned-up nose and tail on the board).
+That shape will allow you to carve a little, but not wear out your arms in flat sections.
+If whitewater isn’t your thing, get a flatter board, then laugh at all your friends with big-rocker SUPs as the noses of their boards get blown around in the wind.

 What brand of SUP should I get for river running?

 There are a lot of great manufacturers of SUPs out there now.
 I have personally paddled only Hala and NRS boards.
-Both those manufacturers make great all-around options, as well as offering specialized boards for a variety of activities, including SUP fishing, SUP yoga, racing, touring, and whitewater.
+Both those manufacturers make great all-around SUPs, plus boards for SUP fishing, SUP yoga, racing, touring, and whitewater.

-NRS also makes a more affordable line of boards under their Star imprint; I’ve never paddled one, but my main gear-hauling raft is a Star (formerly called Outlaw) with a dropstitch floor similar to what you’d get in a SUP board, and I’ve never had any trouble with it.
-I’ve also heard good things about Badfish (and seen at least one Badfish board styling it through Cable Rapid on the Gunnison Gorge).
+NRS also makes a more affordable line of boards under their Star brand.
+I’ve never paddled a Star SUP, but my primary raft is a Star (formerly Outlaw).
+This raft has a dropstitch floor similar to what you’d get in a SUP board, and it’s proven reliable.
+I’ve also heard good things about Badfish, and seen at least one Badfish paddler styling it through Gunnison Gorge).

-At the end of the day, the brand doesn’t matter as much as making sure that you feel comfortable on the paddleboard you choose.
+At the end of the day, the brand doesn’t matter as much as your comfort level on the paddleboard you choose.
 You’ll almost always be better off taking a few lessons than spending the extra money on a fancier board.
 As always, the best thing to do is just get out there: Take a couple of weekends, rent a few different types of boards, and see what feels best.